Filter (signal processing): Linear continuous-time filters

-Linear continuous-time circuit is perhaps the most common meaning for filter in the signal processing world, and simply "filter" is often taken to be synonymous.
+Linear continuous-time circuit is perhaps the most common meaning for filter in the analog signal processing world, and simply "filter" is often taken to be synonymous.
 These circuits are generally designed to remove certain frequencies and allow others to pass.
 Circuits that perform this function are generally linear in their response, or at least approximately so.
 Any nonlinearity would potentially result in the output signal containing frequency components not present in the input signal.

 The modern design methodology for linear continuous-time filters is called network synthesis.
 Some important filter families designed in this way are: